Cortina17/Exercises-JS/README.md

 19.- Calculate the letter of the ID.
 The algorithm to calculate the letter of the ID is as follows: /// Calcula la letra del DNI (Documento nacional de identidad).
 El algoritmo para calcular la letra del dni es el siguiente :

 The number must be between 0 and 99999999.
 We must calculate the remainder of the integer division between the number and the number 23.
-Depending on the result, from 0 to 22, one of the following letters will correspond: (T, R, W, A, G, M, Y, F, P, D, X, B, N, J, Z, S, Q, V, H, L, C, K, E).
+Depending on the result, from 0 to 22, one of the following letters will correspond:
+(T, R, W, A, G, M, Y, F, P, D, X, B, N, J, Z, S, Q, V, H, L, C, K, E).
 If what is entered is not a number, it should be indicated with an alert and ask again.
-The process must be repeated until the user presses «cancel»./// El número debe ser entre 0 y 99999999 Debemos calcular el resto de la división entera entre el número y el número 23.
-Según el resultado, de 0 a 22, le corresponderá una letra de las siguientes:  (T, R, W, A, G, M, Y, F, P, D, X, B, N, J, Z, S, Q, V, H, L, C, K, E).
+The process must be repeated until the user presses «cancel».
+/// El número debe ser entre 0 y 99999999 Debemos calcular el resto de la división entera entre el número y el número 23.
+///Según el resultado, de 0 a 22, le corresponderá una letra de las siguientes:
+///(T, R, W, A, G, M, Y, F, P, D, X, B, N, J, Z, S, Q, V, H, L, C, K, E).
 ///Si lo introducido no es un número deberá indicarse con un alert y volver a preguntar.
 ///Deberá de repetirse el proceso hasta que el usuario pulse «cancelar».